apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 -->

 Developers should use the the `cordova` utility in conjunction with the Android SDK.
-See The Cordova Command-line Interface for information how to install it, add projects, then build and deploy a project.
+See The Command-line Interface for information how to install it, add projects, then build and deploy a project.